anortham/sherpa/src/server-instructions/templates/workflow-specific/general-instructions.md

 💻 **Code Confidently**: Trust your research and planning ✅ **Verify Thoroughly**: Test what matters, ship with confidence

-**Use `next` to move through your General Development phases - you're building understanding and momentum with each step!**
+**Use `guide` to move through your General Development phases - you're building understanding and momentum with each step!**